-

 Steering Committee

 In March 2009, Tony was named as Chairperson for the Partnership to Improve Patient Care (PIPC).
-In this capacity, Tony works to amplify the voice of the Partnership’s diverse members, including people with disabilities, racial and ethnic communities and the elderly, among others. |
+In this capacity, Tony works to amplify the voice of the Partnership’s diverse members, including people with disabilities, racial and ethnic communities and older adults, among others. |